California (Mr. Bungle album): Live performances

-On previous tours, Mr. Bungle were known for their characteristically unconventional stage shows, where the band members would dress up in costumes and masks.
-The 1999-2000 shows in support of California usually featured Dunn dressed as a blonde girl resembling Goldilocks or The St. Pauli Girl, although for the other members this period was largely devoid of masks and outfits due to the increased demands of the music.
+On previous tours, Mr. Bungle were known for their unconventional stage shows, where the band members would dress up in costumes and masks.
+The 1999-2000 shows in support of California often featured Dunn dressed as a blonde girl resembling Goldilocks or the St. Pauli Girl, although for the other members this period was largely devoid of elaborate masks and outfits due to the increased demands of the music.

-As with the previous "Disco Volante Tour", songs from the group's self-titled debut and independent demos were largely absent, with the exceptions of "Quote Unquote", "My Ass Is on Fire" (reworked with electronic elements), and several of the band's early independent death metal songs, which were featured as part of a medley along with the Disco Volante song "Merry Go Bye Bye".
+As with the band's previous tour, songs from the group's self-titled debut and independent demos were largely absent, with the exceptions of "Travolta", a new arrangement of "My Ass Is on Fire", and several songs from the band's 1986 demo tape The Raging Wrath of the Easter Bunny which were interpolated during the Disco Volante track "Merry Go Bye Bye".

 Critical reception and legacy

-California was well received by critics.
+California was well-received by critics.
 A positive review came from Pitchfork, who called it "one of those albums that you can't believe a major label had anything to do with", writing, "the more I listen to California, the more I'm convinced that Mike Patton is really the devil on holiday."
 Steve Huey of AllMusic similarly remarked that the album "[will] make you marvel at the fact that such a defiantly odd, uncommercial band recorded for Warner Bros."
 In 2017, Canadian site Exclaim! cited it as an essential album in Mike Patton's career discography, claiming "California maintained the strange stylings that Mr. Bungle fans had come to love by that point, but remains beautiful and melodic to this day."

 Experimental artist Igorrr was greatly influenced by the album, especially by its track "Ars Moriendi".
 The 2005 single "Unretrofied" (from the album Miss Machine) by the Dillinger Escape Plan, who toured with Mr. Bungle in 1999, was inspired by the feelings that the song "Retrovertigo" evoked in guitarist Ben Weinman after listening to it every night.
 On June 30, 2017, the metal band Avenged Sevenfold released a studio cover of "Retrovertigo".